AUC-Woodruff-Library/GaNCH-data/docs/workflow.md

   * Complex tables (like the GHRAC dataset) are harvested using simple python scripts which dump data into pipe-delimited text files.
 These are then imported into Excel, reformatted to match the template, and exported as CSV.
   * Make sure to include fields for the Source (REF URL) and Retrieval Date (RET DAT) for the data, to provide references in Wikidata.
   * If you're working with several datasets and you know that some organizations will be duplicated across datasets, create an [index](/data/index.csv) that will help you de-dupe organizations as you add on new datasets.
 This will prevent you from performing the Update & Source step multiple times for the same organization.
+* As you work, use [Git](https://www.atlassian.com/git/tutorials/what-is-git) to save your work as you go.
+You can get fancy with Git, but for our work we mostly use "[git pull](https://www.atlassian.com/git/tutorials/syncing/git-pull)", "[git add](https://www.atlassian.com/git/tutorials/saving-changes)", "[git commit](https://www.atlassian.com/git/tutorials/saving-changes/git-commit)" and "[git push](https://www.atlassian.com/git/tutorials/syncing/git-push)".
 * At the end of this step, you will have several datasets formatted to match your CSV template.

 ## Update & Source